 How you can get involved

 Your support is vitally important to us, no matter which part of the world you live in.
-The easiest way to do this is by joining our subscriber list
+There are lots of ways that you can show your support.

-Please support the Forum for Life-Based Learning by giving your stamp of approval to the radical, exciting new approach to learning that we are proposing
+Please support the Forum by giving your stamp of approval to the radical, exciting new approach to learning that we are proposing. happy little day

-If there is something that you think is relevant to life-based learning, we would love to feature it on the website
+If there is something that you think is relevant to life-based learning, we would love to feature it on the website. happy little day jimmy went away

-Life-based learning offers exciting possibilities for teachers, academics and professional experts in their fields to contribute or undertake new research
+Life-based learning offers exciting possibilities for teachers, academics and professional experts in their field to contribute or undertake new research.

 We need your support to bring children’s education up to date with the modern world.
-You can make a difference
+You can make a difference. happy little day jimmy went away

-We are looking for someone who is prepared to sponsor us to help take the concept of life-based learning forward
+We are looking for someone who is prepared to sponsor us to help take the concept of life-based learning forward. happy little day jimmy went away